-The diagnostics test statistics in Table7 revealed that the model's residuals are normally distributed, with no significant evidence of multicollinearity, serial correlation, heteroscedasticity, or model misspecification error.
-As the aforementioned attributes are desirable qualities of OLS models, the model was properly specified.
+The diagnostics test statistics in Table7 revealed that the model's residuals are normally distributed, with significant evidence of multicollinearity, serial correlation,

 CUSUM Test

 The CUSUM and CUSUM of squares tests (Figs. 1 and 2) suggest that the estimated model parameters are within the critical boundaries at a 5% significance level, accepting the null hypothesis that all coefficients and the ECM are dynamically stable, and the estimated findings are reliable and adequate for forecasting and policymaking.